BrandtOgden/Everything-Clubs/USERSTORIES.md

       * All important financial paperwork is linked
       * Other executive board members can view all of this but regular members can't

-2. **User Story:** *AS A Fraternity Group Member, instead of my groups current three separate group chats and forums, I want to have a Discussion Forum so my brothers and I can discuss important matters within our group and take votes as an organization no later than November 20th.*
+2. **User Story:** *As a Fraternity Group Member, instead of my groups current three separate group chats and forums, I want to have a Discussion Forum so my brothers and I can discuss important matters within our group and take votes as an organization no later than November 20th.*